-26.4.1.
+27.4.1.
 Merge Policies

-Hazelcast 3.10 all implementing interface merge policies are the unified com.hazelcast.spi.SplitBrainMergePolicy. following out-of-the-box We provide the implementations:
+Hazelcast unified interface 3.10 all merge policies implement the com.hazelcast.spi.SplitBrainMergePolicy. provide following out-of-the-box We the implementations:

 - DiscardMergePolicy: the entry from the smaller cluster will be discarded. - ExpirationTimeMergePolicy: the entry with the higher expiration time wins. - HigherHitsMergePolicy: the entry with the higher number of hits wins. - HyperLogLogMergePolicy: specialized merge policy for the CardinalityEstimator, which uses the default merge algorithm from HyperLogLog research, keeping the max register value of the two given instances. - LatestAccessMergePolicy: the entry with the latest access wins. - LatestUpdateMergePolicy: the entry with the latest update wins. - PassThroughMergePolicy: the entry from the smaller cluster wins. - PutIfAbsentMergePolicy: the entry from the smaller cluster wins if it doesn't exist in the cluster.